Gray, activist from lunch counter protest photo, dies at 84

 JACKSON, Miss.
-(AP) — A community organizer shown in an iconic photograph while challenging racial segregation in Mississippi in the 1960s has died at his home in Pocatello, Idaho.
+(AP) — A community organizer shown in an iconic photograph while challenging racial segregation at a Mississippi lunch counter in the 1960s has died at his home in Pocatello, Idaho.

-Known by his birth name John Salter Jr. when he worked at Tougaloo College in Mississippi, he later changed his name to John Hunter Gray to honor the Native American part of his ancestry.
+Known by his birth name John Salter Jr. when he worked at historically black Tougaloo College in Mississippi, he later changed his name to John Hunter Gray to honor the Native American part of his ancestry.
+He sometimes went by the nickname Hunter Bear Gray.

 Relatives say he was 84 when he died Monday after an illness.